-Reprint series were often offered in a smaller, “pocket” size (with less materials cost) and advertised as “handy” or “portable” or “compact.”
-I readily admit to a bias in favor of these smaller format books (over the relatively fewer 20th century reprint series in more typical octavo sized series).
+Reprint series were often offered in a smaller, “pocket” size (with lower material cost) and advertised as “handy” or “portable” or “compact.”
+I readily admit to a bias in favor of these smaller format books (over the relatively fewer 20th-century reprint series in more typical octavo sized series).

 Book sizes are determined by the number of book pages printed on a sheet of paper.
 The size of the original paper varies, thus the actual size of the final book will vary (see below).